Black Diamond Distance Carbon FLZ Review

 Locking and Adjustability

 This pole locks into its extended position by simply pulling the pole sections apart.
 From there, a push-button snaps into place, preventing the pole from collapsing.
 A plastic lever lock then allows 8 inches (20cm) of length adjustment.
 We prefer this type of combination design for most uses, which provides a light weight with plenty of adjustment potential.
 For the ultralight crowd, this adjustment is unnecessarily heavy, while other users might want more adjustability — especially those newer to using trekking poles.
-The lever lock can be tightened with a screwdriver and performs well.
+The lever lock can be tightened with a screwdriver and works well.

 We found these poles to be relatively versatile, exceeding our initial expectations.
 They are great for the most lightweight pursuits and are also good for light hiking and ultralight backpacking.
 They are even compatible with snow baskets for early summer snow and glacier travel.
 We would, however, reach for heavier and more durable poles for extended backpacking trips, rugged cross-country travel, and international treks.
 These poles come with both rubber and carbide metal tips for different rock and trail types.